 Lending Club’s annual default rate:

 Trying to find Prosper’s annual default rate was done the same way, but through the Loan Analysis tool at Prosper-Stats.com.
 Both these tools do an excellent job at highlighting one of the big differences between Lending Club and Prosper.
-Lending Club has historically had much lower defaults than Prosper, a result of having stricter underwriting (660 minimum credit score to get a loan vs 640 for Prosper), though it seems like this may be changing (see the trend in this graphic).
+Lending Club has historically had much lower defaults than Prosper, a result of having stricter underwriting (660 minimum credit score to get a loan vs 640 for Prosper), though it seems like this may be changing.

 Having a higher default rate has been the price Prosper has paid for offering substantially higher interest rates than Lending Club.
 HR-grade (high risk) loans at Prosper commonly have a 31% interest rate and a 20% default rate, while the riskiest Lending Club G-grade loans have a 25% interest rate with only a 10% default rate.